jk2uman/Giftastics/README.md

 # Giftastics
-A Giphy that has everything about each Naruto Character
+# A Giphy app that has everything about characters from the japanese anime franchise Naruto
+# The Technologies include:
+# HTML
+# CSS
+# JQUERY
+# JAVASCRIPT